OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/02-multiple-leds.md

 ##### For Loop

 A `for loop` is used when you have code that needs to be repeated a known number of times, like in our example how we want to print each GPIO from our `gpioPins` array.
 The line that starts with `for` will define how many times the loop will be run, our example will run the loop body once for each element in the `gpioPins` array, with the value of the current element being stored in the `gpioElement` variable.
-The indented line below makes up the body of the loop, here we are only printing the contents of the gpio variable.
+The indented line directly below the `for` line makes up the body of the loop, here we are only printing the contents of the gpio variable.

 The loop will go through the array from start to finish, with the `gpioElement` variable taking on the value of the current array element.
 We will see the following being printed: